-Gregory Falco is an executive at Accenture Strategy & Sustainability where he leads the Climate Resilience offering and is building Accenture Digital’s Smart City business.
-At Accenture, he advises clients ranging from major utilities to small, international cotton nonprofits on sustainability, energy management, market strategy, and technology programs.
-Partnering closely with Microsoft, Falco has helped establish and worked with public/private partnerships to foster, strategize, and implement the Smart City of Chicago and Seattle.
-Prior to his time at Accenture, Falco independently consulted for the UN Foundation and developed LEED buildings for Tishman Speyer.
-He specializes in bridging the gap between sustainability theory and practice which is the foundation of his teaching methods.
+Previously, Falco was an executive at Accenture Digital where he co-founded their Smart City division and Climate Resilience practice.
+He advised Fortune 100 clients and cities around the world on advancing sustainability and growth initiatives via IoT and Machine Learning technology.
+Falco has independently consulted for organizations such as the UN Foundation, Expedia and Tishman Speyer.
+He specializes in bridging the gap between academic theory and practice which is the foundation of his teaching methods.
 At Columbia, he teaches courses on Smart Cities/IoT and Machine Learning for policy students.
-Falco is an internationally recognized inventor and thought leader in sustainability technology and has lectured at and presented for the U.S. Navy, Cambridge University, the University of Tokyo and Cornell University.
+Falco is an internationally recognized inventor and thought leader and has lectured at and presented for the U.S. Navy, Cambridge University, the University of Tokyo and Cornell University.
 He currently serves on the Board of Directors for Tanzacare, an NGO focusing on improving rural public education in Tanzania.

 Falco graduated from Columbia University’s M.S. in Sustainability Management, holds a B.S. from Cornell University and is a Ph.D.
 Candidate in Critical Infrastructure Cyber Security at MIT.